handrew/agentic_gpt/readme.md

 - [x] Add "query memory" default function
 - [x] Add "add to memory" function
 - [x] Retry when there is an error
-- [x] Save routine to file
+- [x] Save and load routine to file
-- [ ] Recursively modularize the context window
+- [ ] Recursively modularize the context window in case it gets too long
 - [ ] Write some docs, make some diagrams
 - [ ] Create and document examples